emberjs/rfcs/text/0000-named-blocks.md

 # Motivation

+### Why now?

+Glimmer is stable and Ember 2.x has been around for a while.
+It's about time to get back to this idea since it was always a well-liked idea that just happened to never come up at the right time.

+### Why ever?

 Components in Ember are meant to abstract away meaningfully atomic chunks of UI behavior, e.g. a drop down menu element (cf. `ember-power-select`).
 However, currently the interface to the components abstraction consits of: